jyotiranjanp4/MLTest/README.md

 | Naive Bayes         | Performs well with categorical features; assumes feature independence, which may not always hold. |
 | Random Forest       | Ensemble model that reduces overfitting and improves generalization; typically provides strong performance. |
 | XGBoost             | Gradient boosting ensemble; usually achieves the highest accuracy and AUC by handling complex feature interactions. |

-> ⚠️ Replace/adjust observations based on **actual results from your trained models**.

 ---